Folium Systems

 Control the change before the change controls the business.

-AI operating doctrine is the practical layer between a promising proof and a business dependency.
-It helps leaders see what must stay authoritative, what can be delegated, what must be proven, and when the safest move is to pause.
+AI operating doctrine is the practical layer between a promising review build and a business dependency.
+It helps leaders see what must stay authoritative, what can be delegated, what must be demonstrated, and when the safest move is to pause.

 Guide section